hesamedn/hesamedn.github.io/_pages/cv.md

 * Numerical simulation of 1 + 1 Dimension KPZ equation using Moving-Mesh method for discretization.
 * Numerical simulation of 1 + 1 Dimension KPZ equation using Finite-Difference method for discretization.
 * Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation using Finite-Difference method for discretization.
-* Simulation Balestic deposition.
+* Simulation Balestic Deposition.
-* Simulation Random deposition with surface relaxation.
+* Simulation Random Deposition with Surface Relaxation.
 * Generate a noise with arbitrary power spectral density.

 **Bachelor Project**:
 * The Monte-Carlo approach to the study of the integro-differential equations.
 ## Research Interests